oshodiS/RepoAgent/markdown_docs/repo_agent/chat_langchain/classification_model2.md

 If the function is called with a user input "How are you?", the output standalone question could be: "What are your thoughts on the current situation?"
 ***
 ### FunctionDef __set_classification_chain(self)
-**__set_classification_chain**: The function of __set_classification_chain is to set up a classification chain for identifying general questions in text and classifying them as 'general' or 'specific'.
+**__set_classification_chain**: The function of __set_classification_chain is to establish a classification chain for text classification tasks within a chat context.

 **parameters**:
 - None

 **Code Description**:
-The __set_classification_chain function initializes a classifier by creating a prompt template with general question examples.
-It then initializes an LLMChain object with the prompt template and a language model (llm).
-Finally, it sets the chain attribute of the object to the created classifier.
+The __set_classification_chain function initializes a classifier by setting up a prompt template that guides the classification process based on general question patterns in text.
+It then creates an instance of the LLMChain class, passing the prompt template and a language model (llm) to the classifier.
+Finally, the function assigns the created classifier to the 'chain' attribute of the object, enabling it to classify text as either 'general' or 'specific' based on predefined examples and patterns.

-This function plays a crucial role in setting up the classification chain within the ClassificationModel object, enabling the identification and classification of text based on general question patterns.

-In the project structure, this function is called within the __init__ method of the ClassificationModel class.
-It ensures that the classification chain is established when a new ClassificationModel object is created, setting the foundation for text classification tasks within the chat context.
+This function is called within the __init__ method of the ClassificationModel class.
+In the context of the project, the __init__ method initializes a ClassificationModel object with specific attributes, including setting up contextualized prompts and invoking the __set_classification_chain function to establish a classification chain.
+By calling __set_classification_chain, the ClassificationModel object is equipped to classify text accurately within a chat environment, enhancing its functionality for text classification tasks.

 **Note**:
-- The prompt template provided in the function can be customized to suit different classification requirements.
-- Ensure that the necessary language model (llm) is available before calling this function to avoid any errors in classifier initialization.
+- Ensure that the __set_classification_chain function is called within the __init__ method to properly set up the classification chain for text classification tasks.
+- The function plays a crucial role in enabling the ClassificationModel object to identify and classify text based on general question patterns, improving its performance in chat-based applications.
 ***
 ## FunctionDef convert_history(history)
 **convert_history**: The function of convert_history is to transform the message history into a new format suitable for further processing.